fluxcd/community/GOVERNANCE.md

 ### Deciders

-- Repository [Maintainers][Maintainer]: Decisions that affect only one git repository.
+- Repository [Maintainers][Maintainer]: Decisions that affect only one Git repository.
-- [core maintainers]: Decisions that are outside the scope of a single git repository.
+- [core maintainers]: Decisions that are outside the scope of a single Git repository.

 ### Decision Guidelines